History

 1st April 2010

-Following Welsh devolution the North Western and North Wales Sea fisheries committee splits.
+Following Welsh devolution, the North Western and North Wales Sea Fisheries Committee splits.
 Responsibility for managing the Welsh fisheries is passed to the Welsh Assembly Government.
-North Western Sea Fisheries Committee’s (NWSFC) jurisdiction spans from the English border in the Dee estuary to Haverigg Point in Cumbria.
-The patrol vessel Aegis is given to the Welsh Assembly Government, leaving NWSFC with no main patrol vessel until the formation of NWIFCA a year later.
+North Western Sea Fisheries Committee’s jurisdiction spans from the English border in the Dee Estuary to Haverigg Point in Cumbria.
+The patrol vessel ‘Aegis’ is given to the Welsh Assembly Government, leaving North Western Sea Fisheries Committee with no main patrol vessel until the formation of NWIFCA a year later.

-North Western Inshore Fisheries and Conservation Authority is Formed
+North Western Inshore Fisheries and Conservation Authority Formed

 1st April 2011